 This is the incorrect way to influence our biochemistry, controlling it like this can cause all sorts of unpleasant health problems.

-You can experience the advantages of balancing biochemistry, a skill that can be perfected using hair mineral analysis.
+You can experience the advantages of balancing biochemistry, a skill that can be perfected using hair mineral profiling.

 The smartest way of controlling our biochemistry is by regulating energy with minerals, with the assistance of HTMA.